 Burls vs. Galls: What’s the Difference?

 It’s easy to confuse burls with galls, another type of abnormal tree growth.
-Both are caused by excessive cell division, but galls are typically smaller, often caused by insects, and may include ingrown bark or staining.
-Burls, on the other hand, are characterized by their large size and swirling, contorted grain.
+Both are caused by excessive cell division, but galls are typically smaller, irregularly shaped, often caused by insects, and may include ingrown bark or staining.
+Depending on the type, galls can harm the tree they grow on, especially if due to insect infestation.
+Burls, on the other hand, are characterized by their large, more regular, rounded shapes, and swirling, contorted grain.
+Burls are usually covered by bark although that bark may become worn and smooth over time.
+They are rarely harmful to trees.

 Should You Remove a Burl?

 In almost all cases, the answer is no. Removing a burl is akin to making a major wound in the tree, which can lead to infection, decay, and even death.
-If you spot a burl on a tree in your yard or on a hike, the best approach is to leave it be and appreciate its unique beauty.
+If you spot a burl on a tree in your yard or on a hike, the best approach is to leave it be and appreciate the peek at the tree’s past story and resilience.

 A Final Thought: Don’t Judge a Book (or a Burl!)
 By Its Cover